Skip to content

 Args:

-neighborhood_size (int): The neighborhood_size in meters for the TRI calculation.
+neighborhood_size (int): Neighborhood window size for TRI calculation.

 Returns: